LiamLlamazares/math_blog/_posts/2024-02-26-PDEs-5-Fractional_Sobolev_spaces.md

 <div class="exercise-container">
 <button class="exercise-button" onclick="toggleExercise(this)">Hint</button>
 <div class="exercise-text">
-nt 4**.
 We want to show that the norms are equivalent.
 That is, that

 <div>
 $$\begin{aligned}